 Trigger finger is an injury caused by the thickening of tendons in your hands.
 The result is a finger or thumb which locks into position when it is bent and when it unfolds it does so in a trigger-like mechanism.
 It can happen to one or more of your fingers and or thumbs.

-Trigger finger is recognised as being a possible start to a more serious condition of tendonitis which can painful and have long-term effects for some sufferers.
+Trigger finger is can sometimes lead to the more serious condition of tendonitis.
+Tendonitis can be very painful and have long-term effects for some sufferers.

 When the finger is bent for too long it can cause the tendons to overlap – hence the term – thickening.

 There are a number of causes related to trigger finger compensation.
 One of the main causes is when there has been repetitive use of certain digits on the hand/s.
 It is therefore often classed as a Repetitive Strain Injury or a Work-related Upper Limb Disorder.